dwave-examples/distributed-computing/README.md

 between partitions.

 ## Code Overview
-As noted earlier, the Graph Partitioning problem is in the [D-Wave Collection of Examples](https://github.com/dwave-examples/graph-partitioning), but there it is formulated for 2 teams.
-In this repo, we're going to use the D-Wave DQM, and the formulation will be for `K` partitions.
+As noted earlier, the Graph Partitioning problem is in the [D-Wave Collection of Examples](https://github.com/dwave-examples/graph-partitioning), but there it is formulated for 2 partitions.
+In this repo, we're going to use the D-Wave DQM solver, and the formulation will be for `K` partitions.

 The code implements a QUBO formulation of this problem, which is suitable for implementing for the DQM solver.

-The answer that we are looking for is a partition of the nodes in the graph, so we will assign a DQM variable for each node, i.e. variable `x_i_j` denotes whether node `i` is in subset `j` or not.
+The answer that we are looking for is a partition of the nodes in the graph, so we will assign a DQM variable for each node, i.e. variable `x_i_k` denotes whether node `i` is in subset `k` or not.
-ZOIB

-The objective function that we want should minimize the number of cut edges.
-To count how many cut edges we have given a partition of the nodes (assignment of our binary variables), we start with a single edge.
+The objective function that we want should minimize the number of links between different partitions.
+To count how many links between different partitions we have, given a partition of the nodes (assignment of our binary variables), we start with a single edge.
 The table below shows how we count the cut edges for a given graph partition (assignment of values to our binary variables).
 Columns `x_i` and `x_j` are two nodes; column edge (i, j) represents an edge between these two nodes.
 We only want to count an edge if the endpoints are in different subsets, and so we assign a 1 for the edge column in this case and a 0 otherwise.
+ZOIB

 | x_i | x_j | edge (i,j) |
 | :---: | :---: | :---: |